ngarridoj/portfolio/README.md

 # Portfolio
-Collection of personal works of front-end and more
+Collection of personal works of graphic design, front-end and more.